aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

         * depending on the error you get from the underlying API (for the import key pair example, for a given error from [Error codes for the Amazon EC2 API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/errors-overview.html)), you want to map it to a given error from [Handler error codes](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test-contract-errors.html).
 For example, if an EC2 API returns an `InvalidKeyPair.NotFound` client error you want to return a `HandlerErrorCode.NotFound` handler error with a `ProgressEvent`;
         * if your resource type will require time to stabilize (for example, reaching to a state where the resource is fully available), use a stabilization mechanism on *create*, *update*, and *delete* handlers: you return a `ProgressEvent` with an `OperationStatus.IN_PROGRESS` the first time a handler is called, and for subsequent calls of that handler until your desired state is reached, you drive next steps by checking on the progress status by calling the *read* handler (where, for example, you check for a specific property value to determine creation complete or in progress).

-You can see examples of topics described above in the `src/awssamples_ec2_importkeypair/handlers.py` sample resource type: each handler makes calls to given EC2 API(s), for which there is a relevant set of permissions set in the schema as we have seen earlier.
+You can see examples of topics described above in the `src/awssamples_ec2_importkeypair/handlers.py` sample resource type: each handler makes calls to given EC2 API(s), for which there is a relevant set of permissions set in the schema as you have seen earlier.
 The example resource type leverages exception handling mechanism described above, whereas a downstream API error message is captured and returned along with a handler error code mapped to a given EC2 API.
 Even if, for the key pair import use case, a stabilization process is not necessarily needed, the sample resource type illustrates an example of a callback mechanism used in *create*, *update*, and *delete* handlers.

 #### Running unit tests